NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 FMGE 2026 Syllabus

-The FMGE 2026 syllabus covers the complete MBBS curriculum as prescribed by the National Medical Commission (NMC) for Indian medical colleges.
-All 19 subjects included in the exam are part of a standard MBBS program.
-Since 2023, the trend in FMGE has shifted towards more clinical application-based MCQs — scenario questions rather than pure memory-recall questions.
+The FMGE 2026 syllabus covers the complete MBBS curriculum as prescribed by the National Medical Commission for Indian medical colleges.
+All 19 subjects in the exam are part of a standard MBBS programme.
+Since 2023, FMGE questions have shifted increasingly towards clinical application-based MCQs — scenario questions rather than pure memory-recall questions.

 - General Medicine (33 marks): ECG interpretation, diabetes management, thyroid disorders, stroke, anaemia, hypertension, tuberculosis, respiratory diseases.
-Clinical case scenarios are increasingly common.
+Clinical case scenarios are increasing.
+ECG and imaging questions are common.

 - General Surgery (32 marks): Shock types and management, hernia, thyroid swellings, breast cancer staging, burns — Rule of Nines, wound healing.
-Image-based questions (X-rays, CT scans) are common.
+Image-based questions (X-rays, CT scans) are regularly tested.

-- Obstetrics and Gynaecology (30 marks): Antenatal care (ANC) protocols, contraception methods, labour management, high-risk pregnancy, infertility.
+- Obstetrics and Gynaecology (30 marks): Antenatal care (ANC) protocols, contraception methods, labour management, high-risk pregnancy, infertility, gynaecological cancers.

-- Community Medicine / PSM (30 marks): Epidemiological study designs, biostatistics (sensitivity, specificity, PPV/NPV), national health programs, vaccine schedules, nutritional deficiencies.
-This is one of the most predictable and scoring subjects.
+- Community Medicine / PSM (30 marks): Epidemiological study designs, biostatistics (sensitivity, specificity, PPV/NPV), national health programmes, vaccine schedules, nutritional deficiencies.
+This is among the most predictable and scoring subjects in FMGE.

 - Paediatrics, ENT, Ophthalmology (15 marks each): These three subjects together carry 45 marks.
-Do not neglect them — they are relatively straightforward and can be scored well with focused preparation.
+They are relatively straightforward compared to the major clinical subjects and can be scored well with focused preparation.

 Pre-clinical Subject Focus Areas

-- Anatomy (17 marks): Brachial plexus and nerve lesion applied anatomy, cranial nerves and their foramina, applied anatomy of organs.
+- Anatomy (17 marks): Brachial plexus and nerve lesion applied anatomy, cranial nerves and foramina, applied anatomy of organs, and embryology.
 Clinical correlation questions are increasing.

-- Physiology (17 marks): Renal clearance, acid-base balance, ECG and cardiac cycle, respiratory physiology, nerve physiology.
+- Physiology (17 marks): Renal clearance, acid-base balance, ECG and cardiac cycle interpretation, respiratory physiology, nerve and muscle physiology.

-- Biochemistry (17 marks): Enzymes, metabolic pathways, vitamins and minerals, genetic disorders, lipid metabolism.
+- Biochemistry (17 marks): Enzyme kinetics, metabolic pathways (glycolysis, TCA cycle), vitamins and mineral deficiencies, genetic disorders, lipid metabolism, hormones.

 - Pharmacology (13 marks): Autonomic pharmacology, antibiotic mechanisms and resistance, anticancer drugs, drug side effects and contraindications, drug interactions.
-High-yield and very testable.
+High-yield for FMGE.

-- Pathology (13 marks): Neoplasia and tumour markers, haematological disorders, inflammation and wound healing mechanisms.
+- Pathology (13 marks): Neoplasia and tumour markers, haematological disorders, inflammation, wound healing mechanisms, histopathology of common tumours.

-- Microbiology (13 marks): Bacteria associated with specific diseases, staining techniques, viral diseases and vaccines.
+- Microbiology (13 marks): Bacteria associated with specific clinical syndromes, staining techniques, viral diseases and vaccines, opportunistic infections.

-- Forensic Medicine (10 marks): Medico-legal aspects, cause and manner of death, poisons and toxicology, examination of injuries.
+- Forensic Medicine (10 marks): Medico-legal aspects of clinical practice, cause and manner of death, poisons and toxicology, examination of injuries and wounds.

-The complete subject-wise syllabus is available in the FMGE Information Bulletin on the official NBEMS website.
+The complete subject-wise syllabus is available in the FMGE Information Bulletin on natboard.edu.in.

 FMGE 2026 Preparation Tips

-- Focus on high-weightage subjects first: Medicine (33), Surgery (32), OBG (30), and Community Medicine (30) together give 125 marks.
-Scoring well in just these 4 subjects takes you more than 80% of the way to the 150-mark pass threshold.
-Spend 60% of your remaining time here.
+- Spend 60% of time on top 4 subjects: Medicine, Surgery, OBG, and Community Medicine together carry 125 marks.
+Scoring well here takes you most of the way to the 150-mark pass threshold.

 Recommended Books for FMGE 2026